-To begin this activity, I introduced the sun and each planet, showing pictures and sharing interesting facts about each one.
+To begin this activity, I introduce the sun and each planet, showing pictures and sharing interesting facts about each one.

 This post contains affiliate links to products I personally recommend.
 Click here to read my full disclosure policy.
 Thank you for supporting Inspired Elementary.

-Next, I had prepared pre-made flip book templates and a page of circles to cut out (directions below).
+Next, I have prepared pre-made flip book templates and a page of circles to cut out (directions below).
 We used this construction paper.

-I hand drew the different sized circles to represent each planet.
+I hand draw the different sized circles to represent each planet.
 Here’s what it looked like when glued down.
 I bet you can easily spot Jupiter!

-Another option, instead of using blank circles for the planets, is to use this freebie pre-made planet sheet and have students cut out each planet.
+Another option, instead of using blank circles for the planets, is to use this FREE PLANET SHEET (see below) and have students cut out each planet.

-Once the sun was cut out, we cut it in half to fit at the top of the flip book.
+Once the sun is cut out, cut it in half to fit at the top of the flip book.

-After the sun and planets were all glued down in the correct order, we wrote the names of each plant behind the flaps (using a white crayon).
-We used this flip book to give each other clues and play “guess that planet.”
+After the sun and planets are all glued down in the correct order, we write the names of each plant behind the flaps (using a white crayon).
+We use this flip book to give each other clues and play “Guess That Planet!”

 Here’s a picture showing the dimensions of each flap for the flip book, starting from the top measuring down.
 This is a great project to have a parent volunteer prep for you!

 There are tons of great sites for finding fun facts about the plants.
-One site that we have used and loved is Plants For Kids.
+One site that we have used and love is Planets for kids.